 - sesame seeds

-- Blend together all of your ingredients (EXCEPT the sesame seed oil and brown rice vinegar) either in a food processor or blender.
-Pour out into a container and let sit/marinate in the refrigerator for 3-4 hours.
+- Blend together all of your ingredients (EXCEPT the sesame seed oil, brown rice vinegar and honey) either in a food processor or blender.
+Pour out into a container and let sit/marinate in the refrigerator for 3 to 4 hours.

 - Remove the frozen noodles from the package and let sit to thaw out.
 This should only take an hour or so.
 Once the noodles are completely defrosted, separate them to ensure they do not stick together when cooking.